As of: 29th June 2024

 Contents

-The proposed legislation has two primary objectives.
-Firstly, it aims to enhance the transparency of legal entities to facilitate more efficient identification of Beneficial Owners by the authorities.
-This involves the introduction of a Federal Register of Beneficial Owners and the imposition of Anti-Money Laundering Act obligations, including corresponding due diligence requirements, on specific activities within advisory business.
-Secondly, the bill encompasses amendments to existing laws that aim to bolster the effectiveness of the Anti-Money Laundering efforts.
-This includes the revision of supervisory regulations and the implementation of additional measures in specific sectors such as real estate and precious metals trading.
+The Bill has two main objectives: Firstly, the transparency of legal entities is to be increased in order to enable authorities to identify beneficial owners more efficiently.
+To this end, a Federal Register of Beneficial Owners is to be introduced, and certain advisory activities will be subject to the Anti-Money Laundering Act with corresponding due diligence obligations in the future.
+Secondly, the bill contains legislative amendments to improve the effectiveness of the fight against money laundering, including revising supervisory regulations and introducing additional measures in specific sectors such as real estate and precious metals trading.

 Outlook